-- 170. (1) A person who, without reasonable excuse, enters or remains within any aerodrome or any building or area in which are operated technical facilities or services for civil aviation, when directed not to enter or not to so remain by - - (a) a person duly authorised by the Executive Director in writing for that purpose, - (b) a police officer, or an aviation security officer; or

-(c) a notice posted by one of those persons,
+- 170. (1) A person who, without reasonable excuse, enters or remains within any aerodrome or any building or area in which are operated technical facilities or services for civil aviation, when directed not to enter or not to so remain by - - (a) a person duly authorised by the Executive Director in writing for that purpose, - (b) a police officer, or an aviation security officer; or - (c) a notice posted by one of those persons, commits an offence of trespassing and is liable to a fine not exceeding N\$10 000 or to imprisonment for a period not exceeding two years, or to both such fine and such imprisonment.

-- (2) A person who, without reasonable excuse, introduces or causes to be introduced into, or drives an unauthorised vehicle into a security restricted area or into any part of an aerodrome or building or other area in which are operated technical facilities or services for civil aviation when directed not to do so or to remain there by - - (a) a person duly authorised by the Directorate in writing for that purpose; - (b) a police officer or aviation security officer; or - (c) a notice posted by any one of the persons referred to in paragraph (a) or (b), commits an offence of trespassing and is liable to a fine not exceeding N\$20 000 or imprisonment for a period not exceeding two years, or both such fine and such imprisonment.
+- (2) A person who, without reasonable excuse, introduces or causes to be introduced into, or drives an unauthorised vehicle into a security restricted area or into any part of an aerodrome or building or other area in which are operated technical facilities or services for civil aviation when directed not to do so or to remain there by - - (a) a person duly authorised by the Directorate in writing for that purpose; - (b) a police officer or aviation security officer; or commits an offence of trespassing and is liable to a fine not exceeding N\$20 000 or imprisonment for a period not exceeding two years, or both such fine and such imprisonment.